HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-cq-vs-abr.markdown

 try to keep everything at the average you set.

 -   The video bitrate can be set on the "Video Tab"
--   It is recommended that you use 2-Pass encoding.
+-   It is recommended that you use multi-pass encoding.
 -   This will provide better quality and better bit-rate distribution.
 A single pass will lead to sub-optimal results.
     -   The "Turbo" checkbox will make the first pass quicker at the expense of